-- The South Headwall offers the best bang for your buck when it's open because it's the first open terrain you come to and has good vertical.
+- The South Headwall offers the best bang for your buck when it's accessible because it's the first open terrain you come to and it has good vertical.
 But, it faces northwest and takes the brunt of the wind, so the snow often gets stripped off quickly.
-Cornice Canyon, the next run over, is more protected, so it tends to hold good snow.

-- When slopes on the Vasquez Cirque are opened for skiing, the ski patrollers have noticed an interesting phenominon, according to Wolter.
-He says that when the rope drops, opening up the South Headwall, the West Headwall and some of the Alphabet Chutes (A to G) for example, people most often go to the farthermost point of the rope drop.
+- When slopes on the Vasquez Cirque are opened for skiing, the ski patrollers have noticed an interesting phenomenon.
+According to Wolter, when the rope drops, opening up the South Headwall, the West Headwall and some of the Alphabet Chutes (A to G), people most often go to the farthest point from the rope drop.
 So, they may be fighting with lots of other skiers and riders for freshies.
-Savvy skiers jump right into the closer runs, such as the C and D chutes and might have the run all to themselves.
+Savvy skiers jump right into the closer runs, such as the C and D chutes and might end up having the entire slope all to themselves.

-- When traversing to the Cirque, people often take their skis off and walk.
-But it's like walking on the beach because the snow's not that firm.
-Better to just skate across.
+- When traversing to the Cirque, people often take their skis off and just walk.
+But it ends up being much like walking on the beach because the snow's not very firm.
+It is faster and more efficient to just skate across instead.

-- Wolter's favorite shots: The South Headwall when it's got snow.
-The G chutes (G 1-4), because they are steep, there's a straight fall line and "It's way out there."
+- Wolter's favorite runs: The South Headwall when it has snow.
+The G chutes (G 1-4), because they are steep and offer a straight fall line.
+Plus, he says that "It's way out there."
 Below these areas, you go into the trees.
-In the lower zone, his two favorites are the good lines for tree skiers in Eldorado, where the trees are tight, and Rollover, which is fairly open and keeps good snow.
+In the lower zone, his two favorites are the good lines for tree skiers in Eldorado, where the trees are tight, and Rollover, which is fairly open and holds plenty of snow.

 Tree Skiers Rate Eagle Wind Tops

 Eagle Wind is a tangle of ungroomed terrain where the trees get tighter and tighter as you head downward.
-You must be very comfortable in tight trees and natural snow conditions before exploring these slopes.
+It is essential that you are very comfortable in tight trees and natural snow conditions before exploring these slopes.

 - The slopes around this lift start as narrow trails and quickly turn into shots between tight trees.
-There are some really nice alleys in this areas, but you have to search to find them.
-You might ski an alley that's beautiful but it ends in really thick trees.
-Little Raven and Medicine Man are Wolter's favorites.
+There are some really nice alleys in this area, but you might have to search a bit to find them.
+You could ski an alley that's beautiful but it ends in really thick trees.
+Little Raven and Medicine Man are amongst Wolter's favorites.

 - There are two routes to this terrain.
 Go down Switchyard toward Village Way and take the long Thunderbird Traverse through the trees to reach the base of the Eagle Wind lift.
-The other route is to ride the Panoramic Express and ski down Village Way to a gate that -when officially open - takes you to the top of the Eagle Wind area.
+The other option is to ride the Panoramic Express and ski down Village Way to a gate that, when officially open, takes you to the top of the Eagle Wind area.